MzPoju/alx-system_engineering-devops/0x00-shell_permissions/README.md

-script that gives no permission to group, no permission to owner and all permissions to other users
+script that sets the mode of the file hello